STAT545-UBC/STAT545-UBC-original-website/hw11_shiny.md

     - **Hint:** You will need to add input functions that will be used as parameters for the plot.
 You could use `shinyjs::colourInput()` to let the user decide on the colours of the bars in the plot.

 - The app currently behaves strangely when the user selects filters that return 0 results.
 For example, try searching for wines from Belgium.
 There will be an empty plot and empty table generated, and there will be a warning message in the R console.
 Try to figure out why this warning message is appearing, and how to fix it.
-    - **Hint:** The problem happens because `renderPlot()` and `renderTable()` are trying to render an empty dataframe.
-To fix this issue, the `filtered` reactive expression should check for the number of rows in the filtered data, and if that number is 0 then return `NULL` instead of a 0-row dataframe.
+    - **Hint:** The problem happens because `renderPlot()` and `renderTable()` are trying to render an empty data frame.
+To fix this issue, the `filtered` reactive expression should check for the number of rows in the filtered data, and if that number is 0 then return `NULL` instead of a 0-row data frame.

 - Place the plot and the table in separate tabs.
     - **Hint:** Use `tabsetPanel()` to create an interface with multiple tabs.